 When you use a broker to help you compare and switch business energy suppliers, you need to sign a Letter of Authority to give that broker permission to act for you.

 This usually means the broker can consult with energy suppliers on your behalf, but the details of what the broker can handle will be explained in the letter.
 It's important to make sure you read it thoroughly before signing.

 What happens after a Letter of Authority is submitted?

 Once you’ve signed a Letter of Authority, your broker or consultant will usually get started as soon as possible since the letter is valid from the date signed.
 This means there are no delays in them going ahead and finding you a better deal for your business electricity, gas, or both.
 It also gives you peace of mind and makes switching as easy as possible.

 How can Bionic help you switch business energy?

-The tech-enabled energy experts at Bionic can find the right deal for your business in a matter of minutes and help you with the switch.
+The tech-enabled energy experts at Bionic can find the right deal for your business energy, including business electricity and business gas, and help you with the switch.
 To start your business energy price comparison, get a quote online using just your postcode or give us a call on 0800 028 3996.